 Heroku offers many different dyno types, each with different features, functionality, and pricing.
 Developers can choose the dyno types that best fit the resources their app will need for optimal performance.

-The following dyno types are available on the the same multi-tenant dyno runtime, called the “Common Runtime:”
+The following dyno types are available on the same multi-tenant dyno runtime, called the “Common Runtime:”

-- Free dynos: are ideal for experimenting in a limited sandbox.
-A developer with an account-based pool of free dyno hours can run one web or worker dyno that will sleep after 30 minutes of inactivity (to conserve remaining free dyno hours).
-Explore free services on Heroku.
+- Eco dynos: are ideal for testing ideas or running apps that see intermittent use.
+This plan includes a monthly allocation of dyno hours.
+You can run one web or worker dyno that will sleep after 30 minutes of inactivity (to conserve remaining dyno hours for the month).

-- Hobby dynos: are perfect for small scale personal projects and hobby apps.
+- Basic dynos: are perfect for small scale projects.
 These dynos do not sleep.
-For each app, developers can configure up to 10 process types, each running on one (1) Hobby dyno.
+For each app, developers can configure up to 10 process types, each running on one (1) Basic dyno.
 For running professional projects that require easy horizontal scalability, use Standard dynos or above.

 - Standard dynos (1x or 2x): provide simple horizontal scalability, enhanced visibility, performance, and availability for powering professional apps.